-TOPIC 6- PATTERNS FOR GA RMENT MAKING

-GENERAL OBJECTIVES SPEC IFIC OBJECTIVES

-learners will: All lea rners should be able to:
+All learners should be able to:

-Acquire knowledge, 6.1 Define the following terms: multi-size, with nap, one

-understanding and skills in way design, without nap, pattern adaptation, pattern
+- 6.1 Define the following terms: multi-size, with nap, one way design, without nap, pattern adaptation, pattern drafting, draping

-the selection, purchasing drafting, draping

-and use of commercial 6.2 Compare patterns from various fashion houses that

-patterns. produce commercial patterns
+- 6.2 Compare patterns from various fashion houses that produce commercial patterns

-P 6.3 Interpret information on commercial patterns such as:
+- 6.3 Interpret information on commercial patterns such as:

-Acquire appreciation of front of the envelope
+- front of the envelope

-skills in simple pattern back of envelope
+- back of envelope

-drafting and adaptation. instruction sheet - handling of different fabrics

-araning and daaptation during lay out
+- instruction sheet handling of different fabrics during lay out

-pattern pieces
+- pattern pieces

-6.4 State rules for:
+- 6.4 State rules for:

-0.4

-Preparing fabric for lay out
+- Preparing fabric for lay out

 - Lay out

-Cutting different fabrics
+- Cutting different fabrics

-6.5 Explain how to choose the right size for a commercial
+- 6.5 Explain how to choose the right size for a commercial pattern

-pattern

-6.6 Demonstrate skills for taking accurate body

-measurements to determine the correct size for

-different body proportions
+- 6.6 Demonstrate skills for taking accurate body measurements to determine the correct size for different body proportions

-6.7 Apply simple adaptations of commercial patterns to:
+- 6.7 Apply simple adaptations of commercial patterns to:

-bodice
+- bodice

-skirt
+- skirt

-sleeves
+- sleeves

-6.8 Compare and contrast the different methods of

-transferring pattern markings
+- 6.8 Compare and contrast the different methods of transferring pattern markings

-6.9 Demonstrate drafting and adaptation of simple

-patterns from basic blocks.
+- 6.9 Demonstrate drafting and adaptation of simple patterns from basic blocks.

-TOPIC 7 - DECORATION OF G ARMEN NTS (EMBELLISHMENT)
+TOPIC 7 - DECORATION OF GARMENTS (EMBELLISHMENT)

-GENERAL OBJECTIVES SPEC IFIC OBJECTIVES
+GENERAL OBJECTIVES

-All learners will: All lea rners should be able to:
+All learners will:

-Acquire and demonstrate skills 7.1 State and identify methods of embellishing garments

-and techniques in garment embroidery
+Acquire and demonstrate skills and techniques in garment decoration.

-decoration. - appliqué

-using trimmings e.g. lace, piping, rick-rack

-beads

-7.0 - sequins